shreyadas-maple/Brain-cancer-gene-analysis/README.md

 # What are Differential Gene Expression Profiles?
 This is a high-throughput method of measuring the activity or expression of many genes at all by quantifying the transcription of these genes.
 If a gene is upregulated, usually this is represented by high transcription output (however, sometimes this isn't true since there are many other post-transcriptional factors that control the expression level of genes).

 With differential gene expression analysis, you can generate profiles where specific genes have similar expression patterns.
 We can further classify these profiles into different biochemical pathways or functions (e.g., cell division, metabolism, cell death/apoptosis).
+With this biochemical pathway analysis, we can understand how the upregulated genes involved in those pathways impact the pathways and thus, may result in cancerous symptoms, namely uncontrolled cell growth.

+This can aid with finding potential treatments that are more targetted for the specific cancer profile based on the specific genes that are upregulated.
+These treatements can be better than the first-line treatment of chemotherapy, as there may be less side-effects and less burden on the patients.

+Additionally, with understanding which genes are upregulated in specific cancer profiles, can help with prediction of risks in offspring and family members.
+This becomes important such that specific lifestyle habits can make certain sceptible individuals at less risk of getting diagnosed with cancer later in their life.
+One thing to remember is that "just because you have the genes that have been upregulated in specific cancers, **doesn't mean that you will get cancer**".
+Cancer is a complex disease that involves genetics and environment; this is why we try to understand further the cases of cancer that do occur to help with the future population.